everydayduffy/Wales_Seagrass_Example_Code/README.md

 ###### 06/11/17

+##TODO

+- Add crop and store to functions folder and source in relevant scripts to avoid repeating?
+- Run RGB + Tex classifications to generate some real output text files for further processing.
+- Adapt statistics script/section from count pixels in quadrats script.

 #### Introduction

 This project contains a set of example scripts and associated folder structure to run some of the processing and analysis code associated with the above paper.
 Data was collected with a consumer grade camera mounted on a drone platform, the photos were processed and stitched using Agisoft Photoscan.
 Three classification procedures were undertaken and presented in the paper.
 Details of each of these processes are found within the scripts in this repository.